 I enjoy large showers because as a big person at 6’4” and too many pounds if feels great to have room and not feel cramped.
 This bathroom was nicer than my setup at home for certain.

-The balcony view was great and I could see sitting up here in the morning with a local newspaper, some coffee or even some breakfast one morning soon.
+The balcony view was great and I could see myself sitting up here in the morning with a local newspaper, some coffee, or even some breakfast one morning soon.

 Looking back at the amenities list you see that they have a hot tube, steam room, and massages available.
 A little mental birdy made me think steam room and then a massage would be amazing after my drive.
 I stopped by the Concierge and set up the massage for 1hr from now.
 I figured that would give me time for a quick look around then the massage followed by 30-minute steam or so.

 My plan worked perfectly.
 The masseuse was great, her hands had a level of expertise that you rarely find in a resort.
 I chose a dip tissue massage, and that really made the muscles release tons of stress.
 Even though I enjoy a great drive, I had driven 8 hours today and was too tight.
 It was a perfect choice for something to do on, day one.